 5.2.2.2 Session Description

 One or more session descriptions are contained in one session description object.
 The session description instance shall be formatted according to the Session Description Protocol (SDP) [14].
-Each session description instance must describe either one Streaming session or one FLUTE Download session.
+Each session description instance must describe either one Streaming session, one FLUTE Download session or one Transparent session.
 A session description for a Streaming session may include multiple media descriptions for RTP sessions.
+A session description of a transparent session may include one or multiple component sessions.
 The sessionDescriptionURI references the session description object.
-The session description is specified in sub-clause 7.3 for the MBMS download delivery method and in subclause 8.3 for the MBMS streaming delivery method.
+The session description is specified in sub-clause 7.3 for the MBMS download delivery method, in subclause 8.3 for the MBMS streaming delivery method and in subclause 8B.3 for Transparent delivery method.